jarnold92/King-Air-Performance---Data-Visualization/chapter1.md

 ```
 This exercise will show you how to plot three line plots, overlayed on one grid.
 We
 will use the King Air C90GTi cruise data which has been extracted from the POH and
-pre-loaded for you in a DataFrame 'data'.
+pre-loaded for you in a DataFrame _'data'_.
 All libraries (Pandas, Matplotlib, Seaborn)
 have also been imported for you.

 After plotting the graph, inspect your results!
 What does the plot tell you about the